-Why does the Dropbox iOS app need my location data?
+Background uploading—why the Dropbox iOS app needs location data

 Except for one optional feature (noted below), the Dropbox app does not use your device's location data.
 However, because your photos may contain information about where they were taken, Dropbox (like other apps) needs special permission to access them.

 Here's how it works: Normally, photos and videos can upload while the Dropbox app is open and for only a few minutes after it is closed.
-But with background uploading turned on, the app will automatically resume unfinished uploads when it detects a significant change in your device's location.
-This feature is designed to make your Camera Upload feature work more efficiently and does not collect your location information.
+But with background uploading turned on, the app will automatically resume unfinished uploads when it detects a significant change in your iPhone's location.
+This feature is designed to make your Camera Uploads work more efficiently and does not collect your location information.

 For our advanced users